EkremToprak95/SeleniumCucumberSetup/README.md

 # SeleniumCucumberSetup

 0. pre-requirements:
+    - Install JDK and set Environment JAVA_HOME variable
-    - Intellij installed
+    - Install Intellij
-    - Maven installed
+    - Install Maven and add its bin folder to the windows PATH variable (C:\Program Files\Maven\apache-maven-3.6.3\bin)
-    - git installed
+    - Install GIT

-1. Create a new maven project
+1. Open Intellij and create a new maven project

 2. Add the following dependencies to your pom file:
    (Found on: https://mvnrepository.com/ or right click in your pom.xml file and click generate):